Dentures: History

 As early as the 7th century BC, Etruscans in northern Italy made partial dentures out of human or other animal teeth fastened together with gold bands.
 The Romans had likely borrowed this technique by the 5th century BC.
+A text by Martial (c.
+AD 40-103) referenced Cascellius, who extracted or repaired painful teeth.
+H. L. Strömgren (1935), postulated that by repairing it was meant tooth replacement and not tooth filling.

 Wooden full dentures were invented in Japan around the early 16th century.
 Softened beeswax was inserted into the patient's mouth to create an impression, which was then filled with harder bees wax.
 Wooden dentures were then meticulously carved based on that model.
 The earliest of these dentures were entirely wooden, but later versions used natural human teeth or sculpted pagodite, ivory, or animal horn for the teeth.
 These dentures were built with a broad base, exploiting the principles of adhesion to stay in place.
-This was an advanced technique for the era; it would not be replicated in the West until the late 18th century.
+This was an advanced technique for the era; it was not replicated in the West until the late 18th century.
 Wooden dentures continued to be used in Japan until the Opening of Japan to the West in the 19th century.

 In 1728, Pierre Fauchard described the construction of dentures using a metal frame and teeth sculpted from animal bone.
 The first porcelain dentures were made around 1770 by Alexis Duchâteau.
 In 1791, the first British patent was granted to Nicholas Dubois De Chemant, previous assistant to Duchateau, for "De Chemant's Specification":

 He began selling his wares in 1792, with most of his porcelain paste supplied by Wedgwood.

-17th century London's Peter de la Roche is believed to be one of the first 'operators for the teeth', men who advertised themselves as specialists in dental work.
+17th century London's Peter de la Roche is believed to be one of the first 'operators for the teeth', men who advertized themselves as specialists in dental work.
 They were often professional goldsmiths, ivory turners or students of barber-surgeons.

 In 1820, Samuel Stockton, a goldsmith by trade, began manufacturing high-quality porcelain dentures mounted on 18-carat gold plates.
-Later dentures from the 1850s on were made of Vulcanite, a form of hardened rubber into which porcelain teeth were set.
+Later dentures from the 1850s onwards were made of Vulcanite, a form of hardened rubber into which porcelain teeth were set.
 In the 20th century, acrylic resin and other plastics were used.
 In Britain, sequential Adult Dental Health Surveys revealed that in 1968 79% of those aged 65–74 had no natural teeth; by 1998, this proportion had fallen to 36%.